Frequently Asked Questions and Education Funding Options

 FOR INDIVIDUAL STUDENTS: TUITION FEE REDUCTIONS ON FULL PAYMENT :

-- Online - Certificate courses: tuition fee reductions of up to 25% may be received when students provide full payment
+- Full Payment Discount Online - Certificate courses: tuition fee reductions of up to 25% may be received when students provide full payment.

 Returning Students and Designates: Qualify for Returning Client and VIP Designate rates.
-Please enrol through your Virtual Campus registration page.
+Please enroll through your Virtual Campus registration page.

 GROUP DISCOUNTS FOR BUSINESSES WHO TRAIN STAFF: